qubitty/witness-my-depths-web/README.md

-# Witness My Depths - Poetry Website
+# Witness My Depths Website

-A simple static website that displays poems from the [Witness My Depths](https://github.com/selinacoppersmith/Witness-My-Depths) repository.
+A simple website that displays poems from the [Witness My Depths](https://github.com/selinacoppersmith/Witness-My-Depths) repository.

 ## Features

 - Pulls poems directly from the GitHub repository
-- Minimalistic black and white design
-- Dark/light mode toggle
-- Organizes poems by their folders
-- Featured poems section

-## How It Works

-This is a completely static website that uses JavaScript to:

-1. Fetch poems from the GitHub repository via the API
-2. Display poems organized by their folders
-3. Show featured poems in a specified order
-4. Provide a simple reading experience

-## Customizing

 ### Featured Poems

-To change which poems are featured, edit the `poems.js` file:
+To change which poems are featured or to change the order of the featured poems, edit the `poems.js` file:

 ```javascript
 // Featured poems in display order